Eomm/blog-posts/posts/03-to-production.md

   })
 ```

-**WARNING:** right now we will not focus to find the better place where loading the mongodb connection
+**WARNING:** right now we will not focus on finding the best place to load the mongodb connection
 as said in the _Encapsulation_ paragraph.
 We will do this process in future in order to focus on security
 steps and to learn how to refactor a Fastify application.